-“Afghanistan: A Canadian Story” has been revised, updated and handed off to the Edmonton Garrison Military Family Resource Centre for e-publishing.
+“Afghanistan: A Canadian Story” has been revised, updated and will soon be available as an e-book.
 The fraudulent 2002 story by Rayne Timmons (he admitted after publication that though he had been in the Army for a few years, he never served in Afghanistan) has been removed, a few that were missed or came in late have been added and one has been moved to the right year.
 All in all not bad for”errors” in the print version.

 For those fortunate enough to either buy or receive a gift copy of the book, you have a one-of-a-kind book.
 A handful of dedicated volunteers from across Canada spent the better part of almost five years encouraging those who served in Afghanistan to share their experiences there with Canadians.
 The result is a fascinating collection of stories from 150 men and women who served in one capacity or another, between first deployment by the Royal Canadian Navy in October 2001 to the return of the last troops in March of 2014.
 This collection is in no way fully representative of the experience of the over 40,000 who served but it does provide a rare and human insight into many aspects of the boots on the ground experience of serving Canada in Afghanistan.
 And as if that was not reason enough to buy the book, remember that all proceeds go to a variety of Military charities.
 None of the volunteers made a dime on this.
 Some of us actually spent a fair chunk of our own change to bring this project to successful conclusion.
 Enjoy.